lakal3/dllcall/readme.md

 There are three ways to suppress this check

-### Environment variable

-Add environment variable GODEBUG=cgocheck=0.
-This is awkward as we must set flag before running any executable using dllcalls.

 ### Pinned memory
 In version 1.21 Go introduced new Pin mechanism that allows marking all pointer that we want to use in calls to C++ program so that Gos garbage collector is aware of them.